Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 Your kitchen is probably the most used room in your house.
-Years of cooking plus wear and tear definitely takes its toll.
-If it has good bones and really doesn’t require anything more than minor tweaking, consider giving it a well-deserved updating rather than a renovation.
-These changes are on a much smaller scale and will help maintain your sanity and avoid taking a major hit to the pocketbook.
+Years of cooking (on top of regular wear and tear) definitely take their toll!
+If your kitchen has good bones, it may not require anything more than minor tweaking: consider giving it a well-deserved updating rather than a full renovation.
+You can make small changes to help maintain your sanity while avoiding taking a major hit to the pocketbook.

 Many of us don’t have the budget or skills to tackle a full-on kitchen renovation.
-An update will improve the look while keeping your marriage, family and friendships in tact.
-Most of these ideas can be accomplished in a weekend by the average do-it-yourselfer.
+Not to mention, renovations can be stressful.
+A simple update will improve the look while keeping your marriage, family, and friendships intact.
+Most of these ideas can be accomplished in a single weekend by the average do-it-yourselfer.

-If you need a little help before diving into to your kitchen update make a trip to your local home improvement center for advice or ask questions about techniques and products to make the job easier.
+If you need a little help before diving into your kitchen update, make a trip to your local home improvement center for advice or ask questions about techniques and products to make the job easier.

 Paint Vinyl Flooring